VINXIS/vinxis.moe/src/content/blog/Sendai MAX.md

 ![7/11 eclair](./sendai357.jpg)

 Anyway.... we'll find out if I go outside tomorrow I guess.
 It'll be raining all saturday though so idk.
 Also my shower drain has been smelling really bad lately for some reason, so I need to inspect and fix/clean that too before I do anything, alongside laundry.
 Yeaa we'll see

+# May 31 2025 JST
+*Written at May 31 12:13 UTC*

+Wow so I didn't go outside today, and that was a good fucking idea cuz it was raining like crazy today honestly; probably the harshest its rained during my time here so far.

+Regardless though, I was able to get teh shower drain cleaned completely.
+Mission success.
+It did make my room smell like the smell of sulfur kind of for a decent while but ti rapidly dissipated especially since I turned the kitchenette exhaust on.
+Very nice.
+Also got laundry machine cleaner too for tomorrow/monday which is nice.

+I ate a bunch of random bullshit today which was not good LOL like a lot of random bullshit like random snacks from COOP and FamilyMart, and also beef bowl from Matsuya, and rice and egg from my fridge.
+Lots of bullshit.
+I am planning to actually go outside tomorrow though because it shouldn't be raining anymore so that should be nice.
+I'll have some nice pictures for tomorrow yayy